 Our team at Hammack Law Firm assists people like you who have suffered injuries and illnesses in Spartanburg, South Carolina, due to medical malpractice.
-A personal injury lawyer from our firm can help you build your case and fight for the compensation you need.
-We offer free consultations should you have questions about your case.
+A Spartanburg medical malpractice lawyer from our firm can help you build your case and fight for the compensation you need.
+We offer free consultations.

-You May Be Entitled to Compensation for the Medical Error You Endured
+You May Be Entitled to Compensation for the Medical Failures You’ve Endured

-Our team can help you calculate the value of your case.
-We may first categorize your damages and review the evidence available to determine how much compensation we should pursue on your behalf.
+Our team can calculate the value of your case.
+We may first review the available evidence to determine how much compensation we should pursue for you.

-Many people seek compensation for the medical treatment they received and the treatment they will need to receive to heal from their injuries.
-Within this category, you may be entitled to collect compensation for various medical care services, including:
+As a malpractice victim, you may seek coverage for the negligent medical treatment you received.
+You may also seek coverage of the treatment you’ll need to recover from your injuries.
+You may be entitled to collect compensation for various medical services, including:

 - Emergency room treatment